JohnyForElectric/ID.4/Driver Window Controls Haptic Feedback.md

 </div>
 This itself is a big help for me :man_dancing: :woman_dancing:

-## Solution to challenge #2 - "haptic feedback"
+## Solution to challenge #2 - "adding haptic feedback"

-For the haptic feedback, there are many options, some outlined below
+To add haptic feedback, or iomprove the experience even further, there are many options, couple outlined below:

 Option | Details | Pros/Cons | OEM
 ---|---|---|---